Actively Recruiting

 • Recent trauma or surgery to the trachea, esophagus, neck, chest, or stomach

-• Pneumothorax or placement of a chest drainage
+• Pneumothorax or presence of chest drainage

 • Anticipating withdrawal of life support